Hundreds Of Philippine Schools Suspend Classes Over Heat Danger - UrduPoint

 The index was expected to reach the "danger" level of 42 degrees Celsius in Manila on Tuesday and 43C on Wednesday, with similar levels in a dozen other areas of the country, the state weather forecaster said.

-The actual highest temperature forecast for the metropolis on Tuesday was 34C.
+The actual highest recorded temperature for the metropolis on Tuesday was 35.7C, below the record of 38.6C reached on May 17, 1915.

+Local officials across the main Island of Luzon, the central Islands, and the southern Island of Mindanao suspended in-person classes or shortened school hours to avoid the hottest part of the day, education ministry officials said.
+The Department of Education was unable to provide an exact number of schools affected.

+March, April and May are typically the driest months of the year for swathes of the tropical country.

 Heat cramps and heat exhaustion are also possible at 33-41C, according to the forecaster.

-Local officials in several areas of the southern island of Mindanao also suspended in-person classes or shortened school hours over two weeks, regional education department spokeswoman Rea Halique told AFP.

-The orders affected hundreds of schools in the provinces of Cotabato, South Cotabato and Sultan Kudarat, as well as the cities of Cotabato, General Santos and Koronadal, Halique said.
+The orders affected hundreds of schools in the Mindanao provinces of Cotabato, South Cotabato and Sultan Kudarat, as well as the cities of Cotabato, General Santos and Koronadal, Zamboanga regional education ministry spokeswoman Rea Halique told AFP.

+Five schools in Mindanao's Zamboanga region also shut schools for the day, though local officials in the area did not recommend the suspension of in-person classes in other schools, the ministry said.

+"At the Pagadian City Pilot School one (kindergarten) student and two in the elementary school suffered nosebleeds," Zamboanga regional education ministry official Dahlia Paragas told AFP.

 Recent Stories